breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 ##### 📝 Recipe to avoid losing confidence

-1. **Avoid being stuck too long:** Coding is tricky because you may be very close to solving a problem but you are stuck and you don't realize it.
+1. **Avoid being stuck too long:** Coding is tricky because you may be very close to solving a problem, but you are stuck and you don't realize it.
 Or maybe you don't know how to start solving the problem, but a quick 5 min talk with a mentor will clear the way.
 You need to ask for help no longer than 15 minutes after trying on your own.

 2. **Talk to other students:** You may think you are the only one that does not understand, but if you talk to a couple of classmates you'll see they are just like you, it will give you the confidence to ask any questions.